Opening Hours Open 7 days a week

 The relationship between the applicant and the BN(O) Status Holder must be genuine and subsisting.
 The applicant and the BN(O) Status Holder must intend to live together throughout the applicant’s stay in the UK.

-Relationship Requirement For BNO Household Child
+Relationship Requirement for a BNO Household Child

 The applicant must be: